Precision Micro Magnets - Neodymium Micro Magnets

 What Are Micro Magnets Used For?

-Micro magnets are used when reliable magnetic force is required in a very small mechanical space—for sensing, positioning, holding, triggering, or actuation.
+Micro magnets are used when reliable magnetic force is required in a very small mechanical space.
 They are commonly used in electronics, medical devices, precision hardware, micro motors, sensor modules, and compact mechanical assemblies where every millimeter affects fit and performance.

 In medical device and laboratory equipment manufacturing, micro magnets can be used in disposable surgical instruments, catheter tip assemblies, microfluidic diagnostic cartridges, compact actuation modules, and precision positioning components.
-For these applications, buyers often need more than magnetic strength.
-Coating stability, Parylene coating options, corrosion resistance, cleanliness, dimensional consistency, and packaging method can all affect the final assembly result.
+Coating stability, cleanliness, dimensional consistency, and packaging method can all affect the final assembly result.

 Micro motors, magnetic encoders, and miniature actuator assemblies often require high magnetic flux density in a limited magnet volume.
-High-grade N52 to N55 neodymium micro magnets are commonly considered when the design needs stronger magnetic performance from a very small rotor or moving component.
+High-grade N52 to N55 neodymium micro magnets may be considered when stronger magnetic performance is needed from a very small rotor or moving component.

 Other Common Applications